Elan456/fastquadtree/docs/future_features.md

 ## ✅ Completed Planned Features

 Once a feature from above is completed, it will be moved to this section.

+### KNN in rectangle quadtree (1.5.0)

+Currently, KNN is only supported in the point quadtree.
+By adding KNN support to the rectangle quadtree, we could allow users to find the nearest rectangles to a given point.
+This would be to the nearest edge of the rectangle, adding complexity to the algorithm.
+However, it will allow for really quick collision detection between a point and a set of rectangles as the point can just do robust-collision handling with the nearest rectangles.

 ### Numpy Queries (1.4.0)